AI4DBiological-Systems/NMRSpectraSimulator.jl/docs/index.md

 example of poor and non-sensible fit of select fitting algorithms against a real-world mixture.

-# NMRSPectraSimulator: Proposed Model & Surrogate Model
+# NMRSpectraSimulator: Proposed Model & Surrogate Model
 Let $\left[L\right]:=1,\dots,L$, which is a set of size $L$.
 Our modified FID spectra model